Rogatywka

-Rogatywka (/pl/; sometimes translated as peaked cap) is the Polish generic name for a peaked, four-pointed cap used by various Polish military formations throughout the ages.
+Rogatywka (/pl/; sometimes translated as peaked cap) is the Polish generic name for a peaked, four-pointed cap which is an element of the Polish national and folk costume and was used various Polish military formations throughout the ages.
 It is a distant relative of its 18th-century predecessor, the konfederatka (so-named because of use by members of the Bar Confederation), although similar caps have been used by light cavalry since the 14th century.
 It consists of a four-pointed top and a short peak, usually made of black or brown leather.
 Although rogatywka (derived from róg which means "horn" or "corner") in English seems to mean the same as czapka, the word czapka in Polish designates not only rogatywka, but all caps (not hats).

 Konfederatka

 The konfederatka was based on the hats of the 18th-century Lithuanian Tatar National costumes, as the Grand Ducal Lithuanian Army's Vanguard regiments were heavily influenced by the Lithuanian Tatar dress, among other elements.